raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 You will learn about the Astro Pi unit and how to control an it, including how to:
 + Display messages and colours
 + Create images
-+ Take a light and colour reading using a Sense HAT
++ Measure the humidity using a Sense HAT

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}: